groove1224/CTI-Lifecycle-Notes-1/README.md

 # Reconciling 3 Models of the Cyber Threat Intelligence Lifecycle

+<h1>Reconciling 3 Models of the Cyber Threat Intelligence Lifecycle</h1>

 Bottom Line, Up Front:

 (1) I need to get better at drawing on tablets,